UofT-DSI/shell/04-instructors/homework/unix-homework.md

 ---
 ##### Expectations
-The goal of this homework is to give students an opportunity to practice what was learned during each class.
-This will help students remember the content and prepare for the next class.
+The goal of this homework is to provide students with an opportunity to practice what they have learned in each class.
+This practice aids in content retention and preparation for upcoming classes.

-Because each class builds upon the last, it's important to review the content and become comfortable with it, as time is too limited for a full in-class review.
+Since each class builds upon the previous one, reviewing and familiarizing yourself with the content is crucial due to the limited time for comprehensive in-class reviews

 ---
 ##### Prompt:
-Create one directory in any parent directory of your choice.
-This new directory should contain three additional directories.
-Within one of these additional subdirectories, please create two text files (.txt)
+Create a directory within any parent directory of your choice.
+This new directory should house three additional directories.
+Within one of these subdirectories, create two text files (.txt).

 To submit:
     1. A screenshot of your terminal commands.